carmand03/youmei-tcc/README.md

-# youmei-tcc
+# Reshaping the Chinese Ladder of Success: Documentation on Data Processing

-This repository contains the data and scripts related to the paper titled "Reshaping the Chinese Ladder of Success in the Era of Globalization: Family Strategies and Social Mobility of Early American-Educated Chinese (1850-1917)," published in *Twentieth-Century China*.
+**Abstract.** This repository contains the data and scripts related to the paper titled "Reshaping the Chinese Ladder of Success in the Era of Globalization: Family Strategies and Social Mobility of Early American-Educated Chinese (1850-1917)," published in *Twentieth-Century China*.

 # Motivation